nesi/support-docs/SPECIFICATION.md

 - A title defined in the 'title' meta-data.
 - A level 1 Markdown header on the first line of the document body.
 - The filename of a document.

+## Templates

+Template can be set in article meta.

+- `main`                : Used for regular pages (default).
+- `application`         : Used for 'application' pages, will include software details header (and be linked in supported apps page).
+- `supportedApplication`: For supported applications page.
+- `home`                : Homepage.

+By default, the `main` theme will be used. template of a theme to render Markdown pages.
+You can use the template meta-data key to define a different template file for that specific page.
+The template file must be available on the path(s) defined in the theme's environment.

 ## Meta